Cluster Configuration

 EFSRequires Octopus Server 2024.3+

-Any Storage class which supports being mounted in ReadWriteMany mode is likely to satisfy the Kubernetes worker’s storage requirements.
+Any Storage class that supports being mounted in ReadWriteMany mode is likely to satisfy the Kubernetes worker’s storage requirements.

-The Kubernetes worker is compatible with most Ubuntu-based nodes and also those running Amazon Linux.
+The Kubernetes worker is compatible with most Ubuntu-based and Amazon Linux nodes.

 The NFS Storage solution cannot be used with BottleRocket nodes as a current issue with SELinux enforcement prevents execution from the NFS share.

-The Kubernetes worker is not compatible with Windows nodes, and currently unable to create script-pods based on Windows images.
+The Kubernetes worker is not compatible with Windows nodes and is currently unable to create script pods based on Windows images.

 Help us continuously improve